-You are cordially invited to attend the combined 2016 Annual Meeting of Stockholders of Kayne Anderson MLP Investment Company ("KYN") and Kayne Anderson Energy Total Return Fund, Inc. ("KYE") (each a "Company" and collectively, the "Companies") to be held on:
+You are cordially invited to attend the combined 2017 Annual Meeting of Stockholders of Kayne Anderson MLP Investment Company ("KYN") and Kayne Anderson Energy Total Return Fund, Inc. ("KYE") (each a "Company" and collectively, the "Companies") to be held on:

-June 23, 2016 9:30 a.m.
-Central Time Kayne Anderson 811 Main Street, 14th Floor
+June 29, 2017 10:00 a.m.
+Central Time

-Houston, TX 77002
+Kayne Anderson 811 Main Street, 14th Floor Houston, TX 77002

-For each Company, you will be asked to (i) elect two directors of the Company, (ii) ratify PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for its fiscal year ending November 30, 2016, and (iii) consider and take action upon such other business as may properly come before the meeting, including the adjournment or postponement thereof.
+For each Company, you will be asked to (i) ratify PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for its fiscal year ending November 30, 2017, and (ii) consider and take action upon such other business as may properly come before the meeting, including the adjournment or postponement thereof.